Please call/email for delivery slot and deposit details.

 - Custom V-Front 2×10 combo cab beautifully relic’d by Will Dyke at Armadillo Amp Works

-- Heyboer custom wound power transformer; vintage spec and voltage adjusted based on the Triad 8087
+- Heyboer custom wound power transformer; vintage spec based on the Triad 8087 and adjusted for modern 120VAC input voltage.

 - Hammond 194G 3H 250mA choke